yoctoproject/poky/documentation/dev-manual/disk-space.rst

    sstate-cache-management.py --remove-duplicated --cache-dir=sstate-cache

 This command will ask you to confirm the deletions it identifies.
-Run ``sstate-cache-management.sh`` for more details about this script.
+Run ``sstate-cache-management.py`` for more details about this script.

 .. note::